morrownr/8821cu-20210916/README.md

 ### Installation Information

+Note: As of Linux kernel 6.2, an in-kernel driver for the chipsets supported by this driver has been included in the Linux kernel.
+The installation and removal scripts for the driver in this repo automatically deactivate the in-kernel driver on installation and reactivate the in-kernel driver on removal.
+No special action needs to be taken by users.

-Warning: Installing multiple drivers for the same hardware usually does not end well.
+Warning: Installing multiple out-of-kernel drivers for the same hardware usually does not end well.
 If a previous attempt to install this driver failed or if you have previously installed another driver for chipsets supported by this driver, you MUST remove anything that the previous attempt installed BEFORE attempting to install this driver.
 This driver can be removed with the script called `./remove-driver.sh`.
 Information is